How Much are Ozone Depleting Gas Concentrations Changing?

 Information about Sampling Sites.

-*Concentration data from the Scripps CO2 Program, the Advanced Global Atmospheric Gases Experiment (NASA and the MIT Center for Global Change Science), Global Greenhouse Gas Reference Network and Long-term global trends of atmospheric trace gases (Global Monitoring Laboratory, U. S. National Oceanic and Atmospheric Administration), Cape Grim Australia Greenhouse Gas Data (CSIRO), and the World Data Centre for Greenhouse Gases (Japan Meteorological Agency and the World Meteorological Organization).
+*Concentration data from the Scripps CO2 Program, the Advanced Global Atmospheric Gases Experiment (NASA), Global Greenhouse Gas Reference Network and Long-term global trends of atmospheric trace gases (Global Monitoring Laboratory, U. S. National Oceanic and Atmospheric Administration), Cape Grim Australia Greenhouse Gas Data (CSIRO), and the World Data Centre for Greenhouse Gases (Japan Meteorological Agency and the World Meteorological Organization).

 **The Ozone Depletion Potential (ODP) is used to contrast different gases and provides a simple measure of the expected impact on ozone per unit mass emission of a gas relative to that caused by CFC-11 defined as 1.
 Atmospheric lifetime is used to characterize the decay of an instanenous pulse input to the atmosphere, and represents the time the input would take to decay to 0.368 (1/e) of its original value.
 ODP values from World Meteorological Organization, Scientific Assessment of Ozone Depletion: 2018, Table A-1 and United States Environmental Protection Agency, Ozone-Depleting Substances.
 Atmospheric lifetimes taken from Intergovernmental Panel on Climate Change, Climate Change 2021: The Physical Science Basis, Table 7.SM.6, p.
 16-27.